-- 1. Providers of high-risk AI systems shall keep the logs automatically generated by their high-risk AI systems, to the extent such logs are under their control by virtue of a contractual arrangement with the user or otherwise by law.
-The logs shall be kept for a period that is appropriate in the light of the intended purpose of high-risk AI system and applicable legal obligations under Union or national law. - 2.
+- 1. Providers of high-risk AI systems shall keep the logs automatically generated by their highrisk AI systems, to the extent such logs are under their control by virtue of a contractual arrangement with the user or otherwise by law.
+The logs shall be kept They shall keep them for a period of at least six months, unless provided otherwise in that is appropriate in the light of the intended purpose of high risk AI system and applicable legal obligations under Union or national law, in particular in Union law on the protection of personal data. - 2.
 Providers that are credit institutions regulated by Directive 2013/36/EU shall maintain the logs automatically generated by their high-risk AI systems as part of the documentation under Articles 74 of that Directive.

-Corrective actions
+Article 21 Corrective actions

-Providers of high-risk AI systems which consider or have reason to consider that a high-risk AI system which they have placed on the market or put into service is not in conformity with this Regulation shall immediately take the necessary corrective actions to bring that system into conformity, to withdraw it or to recall it, as appropriate.
+Providers of high-risk AI systems which consider or have reason to consider that a high-risk AI system which they have placed on the market or put into service is not in conformity with this Regulation shall immediately investigate, where applicable, the causes in collaboration with the reporting user and immediately take the necessary corrective actions to bring that system into conformity, to withdraw it or to recall it, as appropriate.
 They shall inform the distributors of the high-risk AI system in question and, where applicable, the authorised representative and importers accordingly.

-Duty of information
+Article 22 Duty of information